 Hit Rail provides the TAF/TAP TSI Common Interface (CI) middleware and access to the Central Reference Database (CRD) on a Software as a Service (SaaS) basis with a fully managed solution.
 This allows railway companies to connect with their CI remotely, without the need to deploy and operate their own systems or having to train their employees on the management of the CI.

-The European Commission, in order to support European railway cohesion, has promoted and set out the definition of the technical specifications for the Common Interface and the Central Reference Database for the exchange of rail messages, based on Web Services and XML, under the framework of the Technical Specifications for Interoperability (TSI).
+To support European railway cohesion, the European Commission has promoted and set out the definition of the CI and CRD technical specifications - for the exchange of rail messages - under the framework of the Technical Specifications for Interoperability (TSI).

-The Common Interface
+The Common Interface Software as a Service

 The Central Reference Database

 The CRD is defined by the ERA TAF and TAP TSI regulation.
 It contains the codes for countries, companies, primary locations and subsidiary locations to be used in TAF and TAP messages and applications.
 The CRD is locally replicated in the CI middleware, so that company applications can have access to the reference data or locally export the reference data.

 Hit Rail has an agreement with RNE for the provision of the CI software and CRD licences to rail stakeholders.

 Hit Rail operates the CI, and locally synchronises the CRD on behalf of the client, sending or receiving TAF and TAP TSI messages.
 Hit Rail acts as the nominated facilities manager, handling the management and configuration of the CI software and the CRD.

 Who should use this service?

 This service is for RUs, IMs and other rail stakeholders currently deploying and operating CI and the CRD within their internal IT systems, who are looking to seamlessly upgrade and outsource the service to proven systems experts.